gvwilson/sensibleadventures/princess-bear/bear.md

 The prince nodded.
 "I was surprised to hear she was no longer mayor."

 "A lot of people are still angry about what happened," Noxy said, her eyes on the horizon.
-"When Rind said she was going to stand, they didn't even have to have a vote.  *Amma* says she's glad someone else is worrying about everything, but I think she misses it."
+"When Rind said she was going to stand, *amma* said they didn't have to bother with a vote.
+She says she's glad someone else is worrying about everything, but I think she misses it."

 "I know how she feels," the prince said.
-"I'm glad to be out here and away from all the fuss at court."
+"I'm glad to be away from all the fuss at court, but I still miss it sometimes."

 "Is Kulbinder here?"
-Noxy asked.
+Noxy asked after a few moments of silence.
 "Your letter didn't say.
 It would be good to see him again."

 The prince shook his head.
 "He's with my brother now."

 Noxy frowned.
 "Why?
 I thought he liked you."

-The prince looked away.
+The prince brushed a nonexistent bit of dirt off his uniform jacket.
 "He probably does, but Lormay's the heir now."
 He couldn't quite keep the bitterness out of his voice when he continued.
 "My father said it would make it clear to everyone that things have changed.
 Sending me to Apple Bridge is part of that too.
-He said that since I'm never going to rule, I have to learn how to serve."
+He said that since I'm never going to rule the kingdom, I have to find ways to serve it."

 "You didn't say anything about that in your letters," Noxy ventured hesitantly.

-The corner of the prince's mouth twisted into a half-smile.
+The corner of the prince's mouth twisted.
 "I couldn't be sure who was going to read them."

 Noxy flushed.
 "I never showed them to anyone!" she protested.
 "Not even Granna Fee!"

 "I don't mean that," the prince apologized hastily.
-"It's people at court I worry about.
+"It's the court I worry about.
 That's the other reason I like being here---nobody's watching everything I do and gossipping about everything I say."

-"That's horrible!"
-Noxy exclaimed.
+"That must have been awful," Noxy said.

 The prince shrugged again.
 "That's politics."